omsai/andorian-hotkeys/README.md

 5. Have the script startup automatically in Windows by making a shortcut to `main.ahk` in your Windows start menu > Startup folder

+6. Create the SLX auto-login shortcut by right-clicking on `SalesLogix-Login` and pinning it to the Taskbar (or Start Menu)

 Create your own hotkeys
 -----------------------